LaRonde Complex

 Cadillac, northwestern Quebec, Canada

-The 100% owned LaRonde Complex, located in the Abitibi region of northwestern Quebec, comprises the LaRonde mine and the LaRonde Zone 5 (“LZ5”) mine.
+The 100% owned LaRonde complex, located in the Abitibi region of northwestern Quebec, comprises the LaRonde mine and the LaRonde Zone 5 (“LZ5”) mine.

 The LaRonde mine achieved commercial production in 1988.
 LaRonde’s 2.2-km deep Penna Shaft is the deepest single-lift shaft in the Western Hemisphere.
 The LaRonde mine extension, the portion of the mine below Level 245, achieved commercial production in December 2011.